Create an A/B test plan

 Click event

 If you need this metric, identify the elements you wish to track and ensure each element has a unique and consistent class or ID applied.
-The JavaScript must have this precision to bind to the click events associated with each element.

-3. Consider how you want to name your tests:
+3. Consider what to name your tests:

 • The name you choose for your test appears as an option in a drop-down list.